Quinnipiac University emphasizes integrity as one of its guiding principles.

 5. If the student is found responsible for the violation(s), the hearing board has full and unique authority to determine the sanction(s).

-4. Once the hearing board has reached a decision, the results of the deliberation will be presented to the parties by the director of academic integrity in writing via electronic mail following the hearing.
+4. Once the hearing board has reached a decision, the results of the deliberation will be presented to the parties by the coordinator of academic integrity in writing via electronic mail following the hearing.

 1. If insufficient evidence of the alleged violation(s) is determined, the student will be found not responsible for a violation.